alexeygrigorev/data-science-interviews/theory.md

 **Is feature selection important for linear models? ‍⭐️**

 Yes, It is.
-It can make model performance better through selecting the most importance features and remove irrelanvant features in order to make a prediction and it can also avoid overfitting, underfitting and bias-variance tradeoff.
+It can make model performance better through selecting the most importance features and remove irrelevant features in order to make a prediction and it can also avoid overfitting, underfitting and bias-variance tradeoff.

 <br/>